 the 1990s1985 using gates and bollards on Union St and East Ave/Collins St.

 A gate on Phipps Rd stops cut-throughs from the B480 to Barns Rd and creates a low traffic neighbourhood.
+A one-way restriction and a no-right-turn sign stop St Luke's Rd being used as a rat-run.

 Potential cut-throughs around the junction of Weirs Lane and Abingdon Rd have been stopped by modal filters on Canning Crescent and Fox Crescent.
 Wytham St is also filtered where it meets Abingdon Rd, though that is presumably to simplify the junction.